mehulagg/gitlab/doc/user/packages/container_registry/index.md

 > - [Introduced](https://gitlab.com/gitlab-org/gitlab-foss/-/merge_requests/4040) in GitLab 8.8.
 > - Docker Registry manifest `v1` support was added in GitLab 8.9 to support Docker
 >   versions earlier than 1.10.
-> - Starting from GitLab 8.12, if you have 2FA enabled in your account, you need
+> - Starting in GitLab 8.12, if you have two-factor authentication enabled in your account, you need
->   to pass a [personal access token](../../profile/personal_access_tokens.md) instead of your password in order to
+>   to pass a [personal access token](../../profile/personal_access_tokens.md) instead of your password to
->   login to GitLab's Container Registry.
+>   sign in to the Container Registry.
-> - Multiple level image names support was added in GitLab 9.1.
+> - Support for multiple level image names was added in GitLab 9.1.
-> - The group level Container Registry was [introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/23315) in GitLab 12.10.
+> - The group-level Container Registry was [introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/23315) in GitLab 12.10.
 > - Searching by image repository name was [introduced](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/31322) in GitLab 13.0.

 With the Docker Container Registry integrated into GitLab, every GitLab project can